Infineon/lpa/README.md

 ## Overview

 The LPA middleware provides an easy way to make the low-power features available to developers in the form of a portable configuration layer.
+The LPA library functions are only used by Wi-Fi.
+LPA provides features for MCU Low Power, Wi-Fi Low Power and Bluetooth Low Power but the LPA library only needs to be included in applications that use Wi-Fi low power.

+The LPA middleware is essentailly an WiFi offload manager which is instantiated when WiFi-Connection-Manager initialization is done.
+The offload manager gets created and manages the offloads based on the configured offloads using CUSTOM DESIGN MODUS via device configurator created personality in PDL.
+The PDL personality consists of Pin Configuration for CYBSP_WIFI_HOST_WAKE, CYBSP_WIFI_DEVICE_WAKE, CYBSP_BT_HOST_WAKE and CYBSP_BT_DEVICE_WAKE.
+The saved design.modus generates the sources (cycfg_connectivity_wifi.h, cycfg_connectivity_wifi.c) which are compiled and linked in the executable for configured Wi-Fi Offloads.

 LPA middleware consists of the following components:

 * Configurator tool (using a personality), which makes the low-power features of the system easy to use (ModusToolbox Device Configurator Tool Guide here  https://www.cypress.com/file/504376/download ).
 This personality writes data structures and once the configuration is saved it generates cycfg_connectivity_wifi.c and cycfg_connectivity_wifi.h files based on the choices made in the personality.
 * The above generated sources (cycfg_connectivity_wifi.h, cycfg_connectivity_wifi.c) are compiled and linked in the executable.
 The API in the generated source will be invoked at system initialization.
 * The LPA configuration is applied from host PSOC6 MCU middleware s/w to IoT wifi-bt Firmware during initialization such as BT low power , ARPOL (ARP Offload) and some of the features such as PFOL(Packet Filter Offload) are applied when host WiFi connection is established with WiFi Access point.
 TKOL ( TCP Keep-alive offload ) is applied when an TCP connection is established with a remote TCP server.